jimcasey/home/docs/cloud-ide.md

 ## Installing `code-server`

-`code-server` has a [detailed guide][20] for setting up an instance on Google Cloud; much of the installation and configuration are useful reference for us on DigitalOcean.
+`code-server` has a [detailed guide][20] for setting up an instance on Google Cloud, but much of the installation and configuration are useful reference for us on DigitalOcean.

 First step is to install the server: